wallacemaxters/timer/README.md

-#Time Library
+#WallaceMaxters\Timer Library

-This is a library for PHP for work with time.
+This is a library to work only with time in PHP.

-In PHP, the DateTime has a limitation because doesnt work with times greather than 24 hours.
+Sometimes we need to work with hours, passing 24 in php, but the DateTime class or other functions to date do not have a satisfactory solution;

-The Timer library solves this problem.
+So developed the Timer library.

-See:
+With it you can work with the time very simply:

 ```php

 use WallaceMaxters\Timer\Time;

 $time = Time::create(0, 0, 10);